 Manual massaging (in Excel or some data wrangling tool like OpenRefine) may be clear to everyone at the time, but what’s been done will get lost over the coming months.
 Manual data migration processes mean there’s no way to keep track of changes other than writing (a lot of) documentation - and keeping it up to date.

 Because CloverDX shows each step of the workflow, and automatically records what is happening, the whole process is easy to see and track back.

-Whether to manage your data migration in-house or contract external resource to help - or to manage the entire project - depends on a number of factors.
+Whether to manage your data migration plan in-house or contract external resource to help - or to manage the entire project - depends on a number of factors.